kubernetes/website/docs/getting-started-guides/aws.md

 ## Supported Production Grade Tools with High Availability Options

 * [Kubernetes Operations](https://github.com/kubernetes/kops) - Production Grade K8s Installation, Upgrades, and Management.
-Supports running Debian and CentOS in AWS.
+Supports running Debian, Ubuntu, CentOS, and RHEL in AWS.

 * CoreOS maintains [a CLI tool](https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws.html), `kube-aws` that will create and manage a Kubernetes cluster based on [CoreOS](http://www.coreos.com), using AWS tools: EC2, CloudFormation and Autoscaling.

-## Other Options

-* Other community projects exist that use tools such that use other configuration management tooling.

-TODO: add more options

-## Legacy Tooling
+---

+## kube-up bash script

-`kube-up.sh` is a legacy tool that is an easy way to spin up a cluster.
+> `kube-up.sh` is a legacy tool that is an easy way to spin up a cluster.
 This tool is being deprecated, and does not create a production ready environment.

-## Prerequisites
+### Prerequisites

 1. You need an AWS account.
 Visit [http://aws.amazon.com](http://aws.amazon.com) to get started
 2. Install and configure the [AWS Command Line Interface](http://aws.amazon.com/cli)